nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

 I can successfully:

-- [ ] Enable and disable NI integration when starting the server.
+- [ ] Enable and disable NI integration when starting the driver.
 - [ ] Recognize and connect to an NI device locally.
 - [ ] Recognize and connect to NI devices over the network.
 - [ ] Recognize and connect to physical and simulated devices.